israellevin/marmalade/README.md

                         - `<instance ID>/`: working directory for a single instance of the generator played in the jam.
                             - `firecracker.socket`: the socket controlling the generator's VM.
     - `redis/`: a Redis persistence directory for the jam.
+        - `auth`: the Redis password for the jam.
-        - `<Redis files>`: the Redis aof and rdb files for the jam.
+        - `<Redis persistency files>`: the Redis aof and rdb files for the jam.
 This is the single source of truth for the local state of the jam.
 - `players/` contains information about all the players the local player has ever known.
     - `<player ID>.lisp` contains the player's public key, address, and last seen time.